nickcano/XenoScan/README.md

 ### XenoScanLua
 *XenoScanLua* ties *XenoScanEngine* to *XenoLua* to provide a Lua-scriptable frontend for the scanner.
 Currently, this is the only entry-point to the scanner.

+Additionally, this project contains some test code that ensures everything is working properly.
+A test is a combination of a '.cpp', a '.h', and a '.lua' file.
+For examples on how to use the scanner, you can check out the `.lua` test files.

 ## Compiling
 The XenoScan project files are currently for the Visual Studio 2010 IDE.
 You should be able to compile the code with newer versions of Visual Studio, however.